LArSoft/larsoft.github.io/wiki/Writing_LArSoft_service.md

 Full examples are available in `larexamples` repositories, extensively commented.
 You can also access that from [LArSoft Doxygen pages](http://nusoft.fnal.gov/larsoft/doxsvn/html/group__larexamples__Services.html).

-Guidelines on writing (and using) services in LArSoft(#Guidelines-on-writing-and-using-services-in-LArSoft)
+Guidelines on writing (and using) services in LArSoft
 ==============================================================================================================

 A LArSoft service is a class, with a single instance managed by the framework, that performs an operation.
 A service is used by LArSoft algorithms and *art* modules.